 Mark Knopfler (Bad Hair Day, Good Solo)!
 Mark Knopfler hair duly noted and added to Mark Knopfler thread so that future generations may know who Mark Knopfler sounds like...including that man who distillates birdsong mistakenly thinning his hair ...»See Ya

-Jimmy Page Nazi phase (don't know story behind why) Marc Campbell (Dangerous Minds School of Journalism)
+Jimmy Page had a little Nazi phase (don't know story behind why) Marc Campbell (Dangerous Minds School of Journalism)

 Check out the hat and Hitler himself wearing it…